necobm/symfony-workflow-lab/Readme.md

 ## Description

-This is a testing project with the purpose of showcase some practical use cases for using Symfony Workflows Bundle () into our projects.
+This is a testing project with the purpose of showcase some practical use cases for using [Symfony Workflow Bundle](https://symfony.com/doc/6.4/workflow.html) into our projects.

 ## Local Environment